While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 Back then people still travelled by horse and buggy, women didn’t have the right to vote, and you could mosey on down to the local pharmacy to buy a spot of heroin.

 Thankfully the world’s changed a lot since then, but yoga’s popularity has only grown.
-It’s gone from an obscure practice to a massive global industry, with revenue in the United States expected to hit $11.6 million in 2020 alone.
+It’s gone from an obscure practice to a massive global industry, with revenue in the United States hitting $11.6 million in 2020 alone.

 With numbers like that, of course you want to start a yoga studio.
 But going from yoga teacher to small business owner isn’t an easy transition, especially in the hyper-competitive fitness industry.